mauroleos/Rock-Paper-Scissors-app/README.md

 # Rock-Paper-Scissors-app
-This is Rock-Paper-Scissors app written in Javascript, HTML, and CSS.
+This is a Rock-Paper-Scissors app written in Javascript, HTML, and CSS.

 Click <a href="https://mauroleos.github.io/Rock-Paper-Scissors-app//">here</a> to see website.